roman-milk/roman-milk.github.io/praise-the-vodka.md

+===

- ****** Praise the Vodka ****** bygeronimo_appleby© Mrs Ramsey pulled at my cock briefly and then licked the shiny, purple dome of it.
+Mrs Ramsey pulled at my cock briefly and then licked the shiny, purple dome of it.
 She licked my shaft from head to root and then back up again before she opened her mouth and took the tip of my penis into her mouth.

  When she had about 2 or 3 inches of my meat inside her mouth Mrs Ramsey tickled the underside of my cock head with her tongue.
 I groaned out loud as she took hold of me at the base of my hard on and wanked as she sucked.